emqx/blog/en/202306/advanced-features-of-mqtt-topics.md

 For example, if a publisher publishes to `device-id/stream1/foo` and `device-id/stream1/bar` and the subscriber needs to subscribe to both, then it may subscribe `device-id/stream1/#`.
 A better alternative is perhaps to push the foo and bar part of the namespace down to the payload, so it publishes to only one topic `device-id/stream1`, and the subscriber just subscribes to this one topic.

+### How are messages received for overlapping subscriptions of normal and wildcard topics?

+For example, if a client subscribes to both `#` and `test` topics, will it receive two duplicate messages when publishing to `test`?
+This depends on the MQTT broker implementation.
+EMQX will send messages for each matched subscription.
+Thus, duplicates may occur.
+However, users can leverage MQTT 5.0 subscription identifiers to differentiate message sources and handle such duplicate messages in the client based on the identifiers.

 ### Can I subscribe to the same topic with a shared subscription and a normal subscription?

 Yes, but it is not recommended.